ansible/awx/docs/docsite/rst/administration/kerberos_auth.rst

 - Ensure that the hostname is the proper client hostname matching the entry in AD and is not the IP address.

 - In the username declaration, ensure that the domain name (the text after ``@``) is properly entered with regard to upper- and lower-case letters, as Kerberos is case sensitive.
-For the controller, you should also ensure that the inventory looks the same.
+For AWX, you should also ensure that the inventory looks the same.

 .. note::